Chalfont St Peter: Featuring in the media

 Chalfont St Peter occasionally appears in media, the most recent being in Channel 4's Derren Brown: Apocalypse on 26 October 2012.
 Several local landmarks featured in the programme including The Village Hall pub, since returned to its former name, the Jolly Farmer, on Goldhill Common and Mr. Crusty on the high street.

-Chalfont St Peter also appeared in the media after Ozzy Osbourne's near fatal quad bike accident on his property in 2003.

 Sport and leisure

 Chalfont St Peter has a Non-League football team Chalfont St Peter A.F.C. who play at Mill Meadow.

 Transport

-Bus routes 104, 105, 335 and 337 run through the main village and the more suburban areas.
-These bus routes include connections with Slough, Amersham, Chesham, High Wycombe and Uxbridge.
+Bus routes 104, 106 and 107 run through the main village and the more suburban areas.
+These bus routes include connections with Slough, Amersham, High Wycombe and Uxbridge.
 It is served by Gerrards Cross railway station, 1.2 miles south, which has links to London Marylebone and High Wycombe, Oxford and Birmingham.

 The village lies 9.5 miles north west of London's Heathrow Airport.

+Chalfont St Peter is just under four miles to the west of the Grand Union Canal.